GEPWNAGE/lan-intranet/readme.md

 To view more information about the controller, look at `../unifi-controller/install.org`

+### Voucher types

+There will be two types of vouchers.
+Full vouchers and day vouchers.
+We will distinct between these two by specifying how long they will be valid.
+Full vouchers will not expire during the entire LAN (72 hours), while day vouchers will expire after 8 hours.
+We differentiate between the two, by specifying in the voucher table how much hours it is valid.
+Of course, we can generate vouchers for different amounts of hours.

 ## Authors

 * **Pieter Kokx** - *Initial work* - [kokx](https://github.com/kokx)